HL7/davinci-atr/input/pagecontent/OperationDefinition-member-remove-intro.md

 **Implementation Requirements**

-Implementers are advised to read [Data Model Requirements](spec.html#member-attribution-list-data-model-requirements) to implement the Attribution list.

 The following combinations of parameters SHALL be supported by the server implementing the operation.

-* MemberId + ProviderNPI - (Adds the member and the attributed provider to the Attribution List).
+* MemberId only - (Removes all attributions for the Member specified by the MemberId)
-* MemberId + ProviderNPI + attributionPeriod - (Adds the member, attributed provider and the attribution period to the Attribution List).
+* MemberId + ProviderNPI - (Removes all attributions for the combination of Member and Provider specified)
+* patientReference - (Removes all attributions for the Member)
-* patientReference + providerReference - (Adds the member and the attributed provider to the Attribution List).
+* patientReference + providerReference - (Removes all attributions for the combination of Member and Provider specifeid)
-* patientReference + providerReference + attributionPeriod - (Adds the member, attributed provider and the attribution period to the Attribution List).
+* patientReference + providerReference + coverageReference - (Removes the attribution for the combination of Member and Provider and Coverage resources)

-**APIs : Member Add :**
+**APIs : Member Remove :**

-POST [Base FHIR Url]/Group/[id]/$member-add
+POST [Base FHIR Url]/Group/[id]/$member-remove